-Net interest expense for fiscal 2014 was \$2.1 million as compared to \$1.0 million for fiscal 2013 and \$0.6 million for fiscal 2012.
-Our interest costs have increased year-over-year primarily due to the increased capital costs associated with our DXL store openings.
-We have funded a portion of our store growth with equipment financing, a new term loan and borrowings under our credit facility.
+Net interest expense for fiscal 2015 was \$3.1 million as compared to \$2.1 million for fiscal 2014 and \$1.0 million for fiscal 2013.
+Our interest costs have increased year-over-year primarily due to the increased borrowings under our credit facility incurred to finance our DXL store openings.

-Through the end of fiscal 2014, we have funded approximately \$26.4 million of our capital expenditures through equipment financing loans.
-In addition, during the third quarter of fiscal 2014, we entered into a \$15.0 million 5-year term loan and also amended and extended our credit facility.
-The proceeds from the term loan were used to reduce the outstanding borrowings under our credit facility.
+We have funded a portion of our store growth with equipment financings of \$26.4 million, a \$15.0 million term loan and borrowings under our credit facility.
 See "Liquidity and Capital Resources" below for more discussion regarding our credit facility, equipment financings and term loan as well as our future liquidity needs.